sushantpaudel77/AWS-S3-deploy-static-website/README.md

 Upload Website
-This project is a static website built with HTML, CSS, and JavaScript, deployed to AWS S3 automatically using GitHub Actions.
+A simple static website deployment pipeline using HTML, CSS, JavaScript, AWS S3, and GitHub Actions.

-Deployment Pipeline
+🚀 Automated Deployment
-Every time you push to the main branch, the site is automatically deployed to your S3 bucket using a GitHub Actions workflow.
+Whenever you push to the main branch, your site is automatically deployed to AWS S3 through a GitHub Actions pipeline.

-How It Works
+⚙️ How It Works
 GitHub Actions Workflow Steps:
 1️⃣ Trigger on Push
-The workflow triggers only on pushes to the main branch.
+Starts automatically on pushes to the main branch.

-2️⃣ Checkout Repository
+2️⃣ Checkout Code
-Uses actions/checkout@v2 to pull your latest code.
+actions/checkout@v2 pulls your latest repository code.

 3️⃣ Configure AWS Credentials
-Uses aws-actions/configure-aws-credentials@v2
+aws-actions/configure-aws-credentials@v2 is used.

-Credentials are securely stored in GitHub Secrets:
+Your GitHub Secrets must include:

 AWS_ACCESS_KEY_ID

 AWS_SECRET_ACCESS_KEY

-AWS Region: us-east-1
+Region: us-east-1

 4️⃣ Sync to S3

-Runs:
+bash
+Copy
+Edit
 aws s3 sync ./public/ s3://july16sushantpaudelbucket --delete
-Uploads files from ./public/ to S3
+Uploads everything in ./public/ to your S3 bucket

-Deletes files in the bucket that are not in ./public/
+Deletes files in S3 that are no longer present in ./public/

-Deployment Requirements
+📦 Requirements
-AWS S3 Bucket: july16sushantpaudelbucket
+AWS S3 Bucket:
+july16sushantpaudelbucket

 GitHub Secrets: